 - The base year is taken as 1995 and the base value is set to 1000.

-- Nifty is calculated on 50 stocks actively traded in the NSE
+- Nifty is calculated using 50 large stocks which are actively traded on the NSE.

-- 50 top stocks are selected from 24 sectors.
+- Here, the 50 top stocks are selected from different 24 sectors.

 Also read: Nifty 50 fact sheet